When you own a zero-turn, you’re most likely going to run into a time when the mower won’t start.

 The fuel tank must be able to vent allowing air to pass into the tank.
 When there isn’t a vent, the tank forms a vacuum keeping fuel from leaving the fuel tank and getting to the carburetor.

 On a John Deere zero-turn, the tank vents through the fuel cap so the air pressure in the tank is equal to the air pressure outside of the tank.

-You may be able to identify a bad gas cap by running your John Deere with and without the cap.
+You may be able to identify a bad gas cap by running your zero turn with and without the cap.
 If your zero-turn won’t start with the cap in place, loosen the cap to allow air in the fuel tank.
 You may hear a vacuum release.

 If you are able to start the mower after loosening the cap, you may have a gas cap venting problem.

 Tighten the cap and run the mower to see if you can recreate the issue where it shuts off and then won’t restart until the fuel cap is loosened.